 Gamblit Gaming – TriStation Hardware

-Gamblit’s TriStation features 15 game titles inlcluding PacMan Cash Chase, Lucky Words, Smoothie Blast, Catapult King, Into the Dead, Jetpack Joyride, Deal or No Deal, Cut the Rope, Playboy Pinball Casino and Doodle Jump among others.
+Gamblit’s TriStation features 15 game titles including PacMan Cash Chase, Lucky Words, Smoothie Blast, Catapult King, Into the Dead, Jetpack Joyride, Deal or No Deal, Cut the Rope, Playboy Pinball Casino, and Doodle Jump among others.

-CI’s primary skill based game to date is “Running Rich Racing” which features game play very similar to Mario Kart and was recently tested on casino floors of 3 Las Vegas resorts.
-The company has also introduced a head to head version of Running Rich Racing allowing competition between players.
-There are also game of chance elements that are built into the game that allow you to win money even if you don’t finish first in the race.
+CI’s primary skill-based game to date is “Running Rich Racing” which features gameplay very similar to Mario Kart and was recently tested on casino floors of 3 Las Vegas resorts.
+The company has also introduced a head-to-head version of Running Rich Racing allowing competition between players.
+There are also game of chance elements that are built into the game that allows you to win money even if you don’t finish first in the race.

 Players are rewarded for finishing 1st, 2nd or 3rd.
 Additionally, each player has a chance to randomly win more (no matter what place they came in) based on the items they picked up during the race.

-This skill based gaming manufacturer has 19 titles ranging from puzzle games, racing and first person shooters where you are actually using a mock handgun to defeat zombies.
+This skill-based gaming manufacturer has 19 titles ranging from puzzle games, racing, and first-person shooters where you are actually using a mock handgun to defeat zombies.
 What’s unique about Synergy Blue’s games is that every time you accomplish something (make a group of 3 in a puzzle, kill an enemy, make a word, etc) a new gambling event occurs.
-Essentially, when you do something good, the machine bets your predetermined amount and you will win a random amount which could be less than or greater than the amount bet (again, think of it as a slot pull every time).
+Essentially, when you do something good, the machine bets your predetermined amount and you will win a random amount that could be less than or greater than the amount bet (again, think of it as a slot pull every time).
 Some accomplishments are better than others and guarantee a winning outcome.

-A heavyweight in the slot manufacturing space, IGT has dipped their toes in the water of skill based slot machines.
+A heavyweight in the slot manufacturing space, IGT has dipped its toes in the water of skill-based slot machines.
 On display at the Global Gaming Expo were Fuzzy’s Fortune and Little Fish Big Fish.
-Both Games function as a traditional reel slot game and award the skill based feature as a bonus round.
+Both Games function as a traditional reel slot game and award the skill-based feature as a bonus round.